lagom/ibm-integration-examples/lagom-cloud-object-storage-example/README.md

 ## Generate some traffic on the Lagom service

-From a new terminal, you should now generate some traffic on the Lagom service.

 This application simulates a bank account application where deposits and withdraws can be executed on an account.
 On every 5 transactions an account extract is generated and uploaded to Cloud Object Storage.
 Extracts can be downloaded for local visualization.

-Account transactions are propagated from the write-side (Account Entity) to the read-side (Extract Processor) as events stored in a Cassandra database.
+Account transactions are propagated from the write-side (`AccountEntity`) to the read-side (`AccountExtractProcessor`) as events stored in a Cassandra database.

 Extracts are kept in-memory until they reach 5 transactions when they are uploaded to Cloud Object Storage.
 For the sake of simplicity, the `AccountExtractRepository`, that holds extracts in-memory, is not thread-safe and therefore its code is only suitable for demonstrations.

 This application doesn't have a GUI.
 Only a REST API.
 Any REST client or http tool can be used to interact with it.
 We provide a simple `api.sh` that can be used as a shell client that uses [HTTPie](https://httpie.org/).

+The rest of this guide will use `curl` syntax to document the calls.
+You can adapt it to your REST client of choice or use the provided `api.sh` script.
+You will find detailed information about the calls for `HTTPie` in the file itself.

   1. Source `api.sh` in your console (eg: `. api.sh`) - optional
   2. Call
      ```
-     account.deposit 123-4567-890 100
-     # or equivalent curl command
      `curl -H "Content-Type: application/json" -XPOST http://localhost:9000/api/account/123-4567-890/deposit --data '{ "amount": 100 }'
      ```
   3. Call
      ```
-     account.withdraw 123-4567-890 100
-     # or equivalent curl command
      curl -H "Content-Type: application/json" -XPOST http://localhost:9000/api/account/123-4567-890/withdraw --data '{ "amount": 100 }'
      ```
   4. Repeat step 2 and 3 a couple of times.
 Watch out to not withdraw more than your current balance.
      You can check the balance by calling.
      ```
-     account.balance 123-4567-890 100
-     # or equivalent curl command
      curl http://localhost:9000/api/account/123-4567-890/balance
      ```
   5. After the 5th operations you should see a INFO logging similar to: